-Radionuclide Concentrations in Fish-

-Consuming fish is an important dose pathway for the representative person.
+Radionuclide Concentrations in Fish-Consuming fish is an important dose pathway for the representative person.
 Fish exhibit a high degree of bioaccumulation for certain elements.
-For cesium (including radioactive isotopes of cesium, such as cesium-137), the bioaccumulation factor for Savannah River fish is estimated at 3,000, meaning that the cesium concentration in fish flesh is about 3,000 times the concentration of cesium found in the water in which the fish live (Carlton et al., 1994).
+For cesium (including radioactive isotopes of cesium, such as cesium-137), the bioaccumulation factor for Savannah River fish is

 Because of this high bioaccumulation factor, SRS can detect cesium-137 more easily in fish flesh than in river water.
 Therefore, when conservative to do so, SRS bases the fish pathway dose from cesium-137 directly on analyzing the fish collected from the location of the hypothetical representative person, which is near the mouth of Steel Creek, at RM 141.5.
-In 2018, SRS used the Steel Creek fish concentrations to determine the Site's overall cesium-137 release value of 0.107 Ci, which is 26% less than the 2017 value of 0.144 Ci.
+In 2019, SRS used the Steel Creek fish concentrations to determine the Site's overall cesium-137 release value of 0.210 Ci, which is conservatively higher than the measured cesium-137 effluent release value of 0.008 Ci.